Courses

 HPR 5010: Economics of Health Care Delivery

 This course examines how medical care is produced and financed in private and public sectors, economic models of consumer and producer behavior, and applications of economic theory to health care.
 This course provides an overview of the core concepts, findings, and views of health economics and health economists.
 It will also briefly cover the simple economics of competitive and non-competitive markets that frame economists’ perceptions and enthusiasm for markets, even medical markets.
-It will emphasize (1) how decisions on insurance coverage design and consequent impacts on physician decisionmaking are or should be related to “value” as defined in economics; and (2) public policy concerning competition in health insurance and care markets versus regulation.
+It will emphasize (1) how decisions on insurance coverage design and consequent impacts on physician decision making are or should be related to “value” as defined in economics; and (2) public policy concerning competition in health insurance and care markets versus regulation.
 Potential conflicts between the goals of economic efficiency in allocation of resources to medical care and allocation of care to consumers and equity (various definitions) in the distribution of care across sub-populations will be examined.

 HPR 6000: Introduction to Health Services Research and Innovation Science